alb-i986/phplist-plugin-mailtolist/README.md

 Changes
 -------

-Fixed: the bug that prefix each attachment filename with message id.
+Fixed: the bug that prefix each attachment file name with message id.

 Fixed: the error of that copy attachments of one mail to another if they are processed at the same time.

-Fixed: the code to use content id instead of sequence when resolving CID of inline enbeded attachment images.
+Fixed: the code to use content id instead of sequence when resolving CID of inline embedded attachment images.
-This fix issues that happen when there are both attachments and embeded images.
+This fix issues that happen when there are both attachments and embedded images.

-New: Support granting sending permission for each mailint list seperately.
+New: Support granting sending permission for each mailing list separately.

-New: Allow multiple whitelisted senders to post to list on behalf of a list owner without having list owners credentials.
+New: Allow multiple white listed senders to post to list on behalf of a list owner without having list owners credentials.

-Use same machanism that phplist uses to download atachments.
-Using a file similer to dl.php.
+Use same mechanism that phplist uses to download attachments.
+Using a file similar to dl.php.
 In fact the new file dl_mailtolist.php is a copy of dl.php with some tiny changes.
 If needed these changes can directly placed inside dl.php.